Get insider access

 -1.6 dB

 Target compliance in the treble range is outstanding.
 Instruments and lead vocals sound clear and detailed, so guitars, like those in the solo at the beginning of Metallica's song, Fade To Black, have definition and detail.
-However, higher-pitched sibilants, like S and T sounds, can sound a little piercing.
+However, some high-pitched percussive attacks can sound too bright.

 8.0